OkumaAmerica/Open-API-SDK/readme.txt

 _________________________________________________________________________
 Structure:

-├───API		       /* Recommended API versions for development     */ │   ├───1.9.1
-│   │   ├───Bin        /* Refer to the test applications for details   */
+├───API			/* Recommended API versions for development     */ │   ├───1.12.1		/* Refer to the test applications for details   */
-│   │   ├───Help       /*  about how to use each function in the       */
+│   │   ├───Bin		/*  about how to use each function in the       */
-│   │   └───Test App   /*  API.
+│   │   ├───Help	/*  API.
 Okuma uses these projects to verify    */
-│   ├───1.12.1	       /*  the operation of the API before release.    */
+│   │   └───Test App	/*  the operation of the API before release.    */
-│   ├───1.17.2
-│   └───1.19.0
-├───Documentation    /* Various information useful for app development */ ├───Examples            /* Example usage of the API                    */ │   ├───Compiled        /*   These examples, in different languages    */ │   ├───CS_Lathe        /*   and targeting different machine types     */
-│   ├───CS_MC           /*   each demonstrate how to access common     */
-│   ├───CS_WPF          /*   variables.                                */
-│   ├───Python          /* API Tutorial for Python	               */
-│   ├───VB_Lathe
-│   └───VB_MC
-├───OSP suite Shortcuts   /* Instructions and example to make shortcut */ ├───Register V-FKEY
-│   ├───README.txt	    /*  Information about RegisterVfkey        */
-│   └───RegisterVfkey.exe   /*  Utiltiy to add shortcut to V-FKEY      */
-├───Scout
-│   ├───README.html	    /*  Information about SCOUT                */
-│   ├───Scout SDK.sln	    /*  Microsoft Visual Studio Solution File  */
-│   ├───Okuma.Scout.TestApp.net20
-│   │   └───Lib
-│   │	    └─Release
-│   │	      └─Okuma.Scout.dll	    /* .NET 2.0 SCOUT Library	       */
-│   └───Okuma.Scout.TestApp.net40
-│       └───Lib
-│    	    └─Release
-│    	      └─Okuma.Scout.dll	    /* .NET 4.0 SCOUT Library	       */
-└───TDG Logging		   /* Library for creation of application logs */
-    ├───TDG.Logging 2.16   /* The logging library and dependencies     */
-    └───TestApp	 	   /* Test Application for TDG Logging Utility */

-tree...
-├───API
-│   ├───1.12.1
-│   │   ├───Bin
-│   │   ├───Help
-│   │   └───Test App
 │   │       ├───Lathe
 │   │       └───MC
 │   ├───1.17.2